DNnate/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

      - it considers the 5 Ws (Who, What, When, Where, Why)
      - PDP makes access decision based on contextual information
   - With regards to the key elements of Zero trust architecture, as it relates to access policy enforcment, the following are described in NIST 800-207.
-    - **Control Plane**: These drive the policy-based decision logic for the concept of Zero trust.
+    - 🍮**Control Plane**: These drive the policy-based decision logic for the concept of Zero trust.
 Involves the following:
        - Adaptive Identity: Changes the way that the system asks a user to authenticate based on context of the request. e.g user location, device health, approved app, riks levels of user
        - Threat Scope reduction: An end goal of ZTNA to decrease risks to the organisation.
        - Policy-Driven Access Control: Control based on a users identity rather than simply thier systems location. example conditional access feature in MIcrosft's Entra ID.
        - Policy Administrator: Responsible for communicating the decisions made by the policy engine It is a funtion not a person.
        - Policy Engine: Decides whether to grant access to a resource for a given subject.
 E.g Microsoft Entra ID is a policy engine.
 The policy administrator and the policy engine together give us the PDP functionality.
-    - **Data Plane**: These enforces the decision defined in the control plane.
+    - 🍮**Data Plane**: These enforces the decision defined in the control plane.
 Involves the following:
        - Implicit Trust Zones: Part of the traditional security approach in which firewalls and other security devices formed a perimeter. systems belonging to an organisation are placed inside this boundary.
        - Subject/System: Subject is the user who wishes to access a resource.
 The system is a non-human entity often used by the user to access this resource.
        - Policy Enforcement Point: When a user or system request access to a resource, it is the PEP that evaluates it against predefined policies and applies the neccessary controls.